When you care about making a difference in the world, it's natural to ask: "Where can my donations do the most good?"

 We find that the most important causes are generally:

-- Bigger (i.e., they strongly impact many lives)
+- Large in scale (i.e., they significantly impact many lives)

-- More tractable (i.e., there are clear and practical ways of making progress)
+- Tractable (i.e., there are clear and practical ways of making progress)

-2. Find which charity is working most effectively to support the cause: Indicators of reputable, worthwhile organisations include: reliance on evidence, cost-effectiveness, transparency, room for funding, and track record.
+Indicators of worthwhile organisations include: reliance on evidence, cost-effectiveness, transparency, room for funding, and a strong track record.

 Try getting your donation matched by your employer, salary sacrifice your donations, set up a recurring donation, use a local grantmaking organisation, or donate using a fund.

-Cause selection and charity evaluation can take a lot of time and effort, and many donors aren’t able to work it into their busy schedules.
-To help you get started, we’ve put together a list of trustworthy, effective charities working on some of the most pressing causes.
+Choosing a cause and evaluating charities can take a lot of time and effort, and many donors aren't able to work it into their busy schedules.
+To help you get started, we've put together a list of trustworthy, effective charities working on some of the most pressing causes.

 - How to Donate Effectively